Charisn/Msc-Internet-Security/README.md

 ---

 ## Contact
-For any inquiries, please contact [your email or GitHub profile link].
+For any inquiries, please contact [ncharis97@gmail.com].

 ---

-**Note:** This README was automatically generated to provide a clear and organized overview of the projects contained in this repository.